compsocialscience/summer-institute/README.md

 Once you find the YouTube link of a video, you can paste that into `video_url`.
 The unique video ID is at the end, for the example above, it is `QB5ypzhIMA8`.
 Simply replace that unique video ID for both `preview` and `embed_url` to easily embed the YouTube video and image preview.

+When adding a title to the video file, if the title contains a colon (:) (Or any other special characters), ensure that the title is encapsulated within quotation marks.
+If not, the video will not properly show up.
+For example, this title would cause errors:

+`title: Tutorial 1: Comparing Word Embedding Models`

+To fix this, let's add quotations marks:

+`title: "Tutorial 1: Comparing Word Embedding Models"`

 ## Google Map

 The map is an embed of google maps api.
 You can add new users to the map as editors, so long as they also have a google account.
 Be sure to groom this list of editors, and not to have more editors than are necessary.